© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow in the grounds of RAF Upavon is a scheduled monument protected by Historic England under reference 1010667.
 View the official record →

-The round barrow in the grounds of RAF Upavon is a Bronze Age burial monument located in Wiltshire.
+Round barrow in the grounds of RAF Upavon is a Neolithic or Bronze Age burial mound located near the village of Upavon in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010667.

 Round barrow in the grounds of RAF Upavon is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010667.